EulerStream/Euler-API-SDK/src/sdk/docs/WebcastApi.md

-let userAgent: string; //Override the user agent used in the signature (optional) (default to undefined) let preferredAgentIds: string; //The preferred agent ID (optional) (default to undefined) let ttTargetIdc: string; //The target IDC to use for the request (optional) (default to undefined)
+let userAgent: string; //Override the user agent used in the signature (optional) (default to undefined) let preferredAgentIds: string; //The preferred agent ID (optional) (default to undefined) let ttTargetIdc: string; //The target IDC to use for the request (optional) (default to undefined) let clientEnter: boolean; //Whether the client is entering the room (optional) (default to undefined)

 const { status, data } = await apiInstance.fetchWebcastURL(
     client,